Ket-Labs/Ket-Labs.github.io/index.md

 ---
 layout: page
-title: < Traditional Science | Data Science >
+title: KL &lang; Traditional Science | Data Science &rang;
 permalink: /
 ---

 __Ket Labs is devoted to bridging the gap between traditional science research and modern day data science methodologies.__

- * Researchers in various fields get an upgrade to more efficients and modern analytic and collaborative tools.
-This improves their research performance while the transition to industry is made easier should they choose to.
+ * Researchers in various fields get an upgrade to more efficient and modern data analytic methodologies.
+This improves their research performance while the transition to industry is made easier should they choose to do so.

  * Companies are constantly looking for talent with deep domain expertise who can carry out data science projects using open source technologies.

 ## For researchers.

-If you are working on a data analytics project we can help with the methodologies which would help you carry out your research in a more efficient manner.
-Learn how to collaborate on a research
+We can be of service to researchers working on a data analytic project with methodologies which help carry out research in a more efficient manner using open source softwares.
+We can be of service in fields such as Exploratory Data Analysis, Machine Learning, Scalable Computing and Dynamic Reporting.
+In addition we service in setting up remote collaborative systems to help your group better collaborate in continuing projects.
+These results in turn can be delivered for a wider audience via web applications.

-Learn and use modern data science tools currently in demand.
-Grow you professional potential solving your scientific tasks faster.
-Share results in a clear interactive form with any auditory.
-At Ket Labs we custom tailor the training to meet specific needs of research groups.

-## For industry
+## For industry.

-Please feel free to contact us to participate.
-Make a presentation about tools your use or make.
-Interact with top researchers in various fields trained to use modern data science tools.
-Or just to discuss potential ideas in a cafeteria.
+We welcome the participation of data science teams from industry.
+You can share insights and hurdles from the buisness perspective while interacting with top researchers who are practicing data science in their domain expertise.
+Feel free to reach out for collaborations or to learn more.